arista-eosplus/rbeapi/README.md

   ```

 * To create an RPM, run ``rake rpm``
-* To generate a SWIX file for EOS with necessary dependencies, run
+* To generate a SWIX file for EOS with necessary dependencies, run ``rake
-  ``rake all_rpms`` then follow the ``swix create`` instructions, provided
+  all_rpms`` then follow the ``swix create`` instructions, provided by the
-  by the build.
-NOTE:
+build.
+NOTE: [Puppet](https://puppet.com/misc/pe-files) provides a puppet
-  [PuppetLabs](https://puppetlabs.com/misc/pe-files) provides a puppet agent SWIX which includes Ruby 1.9.3 in
+agent SWIX which includes Ruby in /opt/puppet/bin/, or /opt/puppetlabs/bin/,
-  /opt/puppet/bin/ which is different from where you might otherwise install
+which is different from where you might otherwise install Ruby.
+If you have
-  Ruby.
-If you have installed the puppet-enterprise 3.x SWIX, then you should
+installed the puppet-enterprise 3.x SWIX, then you should build and use the
-  build and use the ``rbeapi-puppet3`` swix, below.
-If you have installed
+``rbeapi-puppet3`` swix, below.
+If you have installed the puppet-enterprise
-  the puppet-enterprise 2015.x SWIX, then you should build and use the
+2015.x SWIX, or higher, (the all-in-one agent) then you should build and use
+the ``rbeapi-puppet-aio`` swix, below.
+Chef includes its own Ruby in the
+omnibus installation package in /opt/chef/bin/.
+For Chef, use the
-  ``rbeapi-puppet-aio`` swix, below.
-Otherwise, if you have installed at least
+``rbeapi-chef`` SWIX package.
+Otherwise, if you have installed at least Ruby
-  Ruby 1.9.3 in the standard system location, then the ``rbeapi`` SWIX may be
+1.9.3 in the standard system location, then the ``rbeapi`` SWIX may be used.
-  used.

   ```
   $ bundle install --path .bundle/gems/